SamuelFoc/Flat-Manager-API/README.md

     ### External port

     External port sets the port on which API will be running.
-If you want to use this API with FlatManager App, you have to set this port in **Flat-Manager-App > src > api > axios.js > BASE_URL**.
+If you want to use this API with FlatManager App, you have to set this port in **Flat-Manager-App > src > api > axios.js > BASE_URL** to be same.

     ### Test DB

-    This variable is used for testing API and its functionalities.
-If you want to perform any kind of tests on API you should set this variable to "true" to switch to "test-database", to prevent any kind of damage on already saved data on database used in practice.
+    This variable is used for testing the API and its functionalities.
+When performing any kind of API testing, you should set this variable to "true", so that you switch to the "test-database", to prevent damaging data already saved on the real database.

     ### Logging mode

-    Logging mode provides few different ways to log requests informations.
+    Logging mode provides a few different ways to log to the console for any request or information.

         "common" => ':remote-addr - :remote-user [:date[clf]] ":method :url HTTP/:http-version" :status :res[content-length]'